adflib/ADFlib/BUGS.md

 ## Possible bugs
 - in dircache updates

+## unadf

+- unadf on Windows, versions 0.10.2 and earlier
+  Bug in file extraction (extracted binary data might be corrupted).

 ## Write support

 Recent issues:

-- unadf on Windows, versions 0.10.2 and earlier
-  Bug in file extraction (extracted binary data might have been corrupted).

 - Versions 0.9.0 and earlier
   Bug on file appending on OFS (not updated data